CianMRoche/AstroWiki/Cosmology/BBN.md

 ## BBN
 "Big bang nucleosynthesis".
 The synthesis of light elements in the early universe  ~minutes after the big bang.
 Has following characteristics:
 - The initial conditions (neutron–proton ratio) were set in the first second after the Big Bang, at the neutron "freeze-out" (see below).
+In general a "freeze out" is when the conditions (like temperature or density) change such that a certain interaction becomes very unlikely to happen.
 This ratio is the key parameter determining the abundances of light elements after nucleosynthesis ends
 - The universe was very close to homogeneous at this time, and strongly radiation-dominated.
 - The fusion of nuclei occurred between roughly 10 seconds to 20 minutes after the Big Bang; this corresponds to the temperature range when the universe was <mark class="hltr-pink">cool enough for deuterium to survive, but hot and dense enough for fusion reactions to occur at a significant rate</mark>.